CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

                 directly to the contract and call `exchange_received`.
                 Note: This is disabled if pool contains rebasing tokens.
             @param i Index value for the coin to send
-            @param j Index valie of the coin to recieve
+            @param j Index value of the coin to recieve
             @param _dx Amount of `i` being exchanged
             @param _min_dy Minimum amount of `j` to receive
             @return Actual amount of `j` received